Walks + Forage Picnics

 Frequent Walker Miles

-Join the club.
 For every five walks you attend, the sixth is free.
-You can also transfer your free walk to a friend or donate it the Forage Fund, which makes tickets available to anyone who needs one.
+You can also transfer your free walk to a friend or donate it to the Forage Fund, which makes tickets available to anyone who needs one.
 Please keep track and alert me when you're up for a gratis stroll.

-Refunds are at my discretion.
-Cancellations up to 72 hours in advance of a walk receive credit for a future walk, to be used within the calendar year (credit can be transferred to a friend, too).
-Cancellations with 72 hours of a walk do not receive credit or a refund (this includes Gift Walk tickets, which will be forfeited).
+Tickets are non-refundable.
+Cancellations up to 48 hours in advance of a walk receive credit for a future walk (this can be transferred to a friend, too).
+Cancellations within 48 hours of a walk do not receive credit (this includes Gift Walk tickets).

 If I cancel for any reason, you receive a full refund.